 http://localhost:8888/web

-The SSH tunnel will redirect the HTTP request to http://localhost:32400/web on the remote server.
+The SSH tunnel redirects the request to http://localhost:32400/web on the remote server.

-Once you have completed the initial setup, you can access your Plex Media Server using your server’s IP address on the LAN:
+Once you finish the initial setup, access Plex Media Server from any device on your LAN:

 http://127.0.0.1:32400/web